hslua/lua-style-guide/README.md

     **[[⬆]](#TOC)**

-## <a name='whitespace'>Whitespace</a>
+## Whitespace

   - Use soft tabs set to 2 spaces.
 Tab characters and 4-space tabs result in public flogging.

     ```lua
     -- bad